spattisson/zaproxy/GSoC2019_WebSocketScanning.md

 our testing parameters.
 That's complicates this procedure is that the WebSocket Protocol does no come with a specific Payload Format.
 Meaning that even in the same channel, messages might have different formats.
-In addition, some of the payloads might not even follows a formal formats (e.g. like JSON, XML, CSV etc) and have their own unique format, a custom format.
+In addition, some of the payloads might not even follow a formal format (e.g. like JSON, XML, CSV etc) and have their own unique format, a custom format.

 That lead us to create the WebSocket TreeMap.
 Briefly, the tree map have to